Endava/cats/README.md

 You can make CATS ignore the undocumented response code checks (i.e. checking expected response code inside the contract) using the `--ignoreResponseCodeUndocumentedCheck` argument.
 CATS with now report these cases as `SUCCESS` instead of `WARN`.

 # Ignoring Response Body Checks
 Additionally, you can also choose to ignore the response body checks.
-By default, on top of checking the expected response code, each Fuzzer will check if the response body matches what is defined in the contract and will report and `WARN` if not matching.
+By default, on top of checking the expected response code, each Fuzzer will check if the response body matches what is defined in the contract and will report an `WARN` if not matching.
 You can make CATS ignore the response body checks using the `--ingoreResponseBodyCheck` argument.
 CATS with now report these cases as `SUCCESS` instead of `WARN`.

 # Replaying Tests